Praqma/helmsman/docs/desired_state_specification.md

 # clusterURI = "https://192.168.99.100:8443"
 ## clusterURI= "$K8S_URI"
 # serviceAccount = "my-service-account"
+# storageBackend = "secret"
 ```

 ## Namespaces

 Optional : No.

 Synopsis: defines the namespaces to be used/created in your k8s cluster and wether they are protected or not.
+It also defines if Tiller should be deployed in these namespaces and with what configurations (TLS and service account).
 You can add as many namespaces as you like.
 If a namespaces does not already exist, Helmsman will create it.

 Options:
 - protected : defines if a namespace is protected (true or false).
 Default false.
+- installTiller: defines if Tiller should be deployed in this namespace or not.
+Default is false.
+Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system.
+> Tiller will always be deployed into `kube-system`, even if you set installTiller for kube-system to false.

+- tillerServiceAccount: defines what service account to use when deploying Tiller.
+If not set, the `serviceAccount` defined in the `settings` section will be used.
+If that is also not defined, the namespace `default` service account will be used.
+If `installTiller` is not defined or set to false, this flag is ignored.
+- The following options are `ALL` needed for deploying Tiller with TLS enabled.
+If they are not all defined, they will be ignored and Tiller will be deployed without TLS.
+All of these options can be provided as either: a valid local file path, a valid GCS or S3 bucket URI or an environment variable containing a file path or bucket URI.
+    - caCert: the CA certificate.
+    - tillerCert: the SSL certificate for Tiller.
+    - tillerKey: the SSL certificate private key for Tiller.
+    - clientCert: the SSL certificate for the Helm client.
+    - clientKey: the SSL certificate private key for the Helm client.

 > For the defintion of what a protected namespace means, check the [protection guide](how_to/protect_namespaces_and_releases.md)